ssebro/potential-chainsaw/pages/why.md

 Why can't we ensure that nobody dies from starvation, or from overeating?

-Why can't we **build systems that ensure that people are as happy as is possible**?
+Why don't we **build and use systems that ensure that we are as happy as is possible**?
 <br>
 <br>
 I think we should.
 I think we must.